 Existing docks can be sold and remain at their presently approved location or they may be relocated to an approved site on the lake, upon approval by the Operations Project Manager.
-Requests to expand the size of existing docks will be subject to prior approval by the Operations case-by-case basis considering the current shoreline allocation, physical characteristics of the area, and available facilities nearby.
+Requests to expand the size of existing docks will be subject to prior approval by the Operations Project Manager.
+Each request to relocate an existing dock to a new area will be reviewed on a case-by-case basis considering the current shoreline allocation, physical characteristics of the area, and available facilities nearby.